milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

             :min-height "100vh"}}
    (:txt data)])
 ```
-and finally add component generation to the page component
+And finally add component generation to the page component.

 ```
 (defn page []